 2. Exchange of Contracts is the term which describes the time at which you and the other parties involved become legally bound/committed to the sale or purchase.
 The exchange is handled by the Solicitors involved.
 Exchange usually takes place when a Buyer has (i) his finance in place (usually a Mortgage Offer) (ii) the results of any searches and (iii) all necessary documents from the seller's solicitor.
 The date for your move is agreed by you and the other parties and is fixed by being written into the Contracts as the completion date.
-Please note that in some cases exchange of contracts will be necessary to pay the deposit which you are finding from your own resources (unless we can use the deposit received on any related sale).
+Please note that in some cases exchange of contracts will be conditional on the above.
+As a Buyer when you sign your purchase Contract it will be necessary to pay the deposit which you are finding from your own resources (unless we can use the deposit received on any related sale).